-Over 80 million people in the U.S. commit suicide each year.
-The World Health Organization reports that suicide is the second mostly costly societal epidemic other than heart disease.
+The World Health Organization reports that suicide is the second most costly societal epidemic other than heart disease.
 Lawyers are three times more likely suffer from depression and more likely to commit suicide than any other profession.
 And yet, the stigma of suicide prevents individuals from recognizing this fact, which- in turn- only perpetuates the problem.

 If a person talks about: